 Hungarian Export - Import Bank PLC

 Hungary Exim provides export finance loans and counter-cyclical financing to SMEs and corporate clients in Hungary.
 Hungary Exim fulfils its mission through direct lending and through financial intermediaries (indirect lending).
-The MIGA project supports lending to SMEs and corporates including a focus to support climate finance projects in Hungary such as renewable energy, energy efficiency and sustainable real estate.
+The MIGA project will support climate finance lending to SMEs and corporates to support climate projects in Hungary such as renewable energy, energy efficiency and sustainable real estate.
 Although the project portfolio could include potentially high-risk projects, these are expected to be limited in number.
 Most of the projects are expected to be medium risk projects, with E&S risks and impacts that can be addressed through mitigation measures.
 This Project has thus been categorized as FI-2 in accordance with MIGA’s Policy on Environmental and Social Sustainability (2013).